View and Display PDF Files in Java

 What Java version is required?

-JPedal requires Java 17 as a minimum — see Which Java versions does JPedal support?
+JPedal requires Java 17 as a minimum.
+Details at Which Java versions does JPedal support?

 Can I use the PDF inspector to debug PDF files?

 Yes.
 JPedal includes a PDF inspector that exposes the internal COS tree, object dictionaries, decoded and raw stream data, and single-step debugging.
-It is accessible from within the viewer.
 See Using the PDF inspection tools.